AnyLog-co/documentation/deployments/syslog.md

 collection and centralization of system logs from various devices and applications for monitoring, analysis, and troubleshooting.

-Given its importance to manage your system, AnyLog allows to gather this information (using rsyslog), then querying it in the same manner as other time-series data.
+Given its importance to manage any system, AnyLog allows to gather this information (using rsyslog), then querying it in the same manner as other time-series data.
 This allows to better manage the status of machine(s) more easily and from a single point; as opposed to manually acess each machine separately.